DerekGloudemans/fast-trajectory-annotator/README.md

 - [X] Add save() and quit() and make sure reload works
 - [X] Add timestamp file parser and display time in `plot()`
 - [X] Add GPS box data
-- [ ] Associate objects with GPS objects
+- [X] Associate objects with GPS objects
-- [ ] Automatically advance camera and frame after selecting a box based on next GPS location
+- [X] Automatically advance camera and frame after selecting a box based on next GPS location
+- [ ] Add some method for making sure we don't miss any GPS objects currently in the pipeline
+- [ ] Make it easy to add 2 annotations per object per frame